alistra/data-structure-inferrer/README.md

 # About the project
 This project is meant to be a compiler feature/wrapper that analyzes your code and chooses the best data structure depending on your source code.
-It analyzes the functions used on a wildcard data structure and chooses the type of structure that minimizes the time complexity.
-It will support C language and hopefully some other languages too.
+It analyzes the functions used on a wildcard data structure and chooses the type of structure that minimizes the time complexity on compile time.

+It can also work as a standalone source code analyzer.
+It recommends you the best data structure and advises which operation to cut out, to get a better performance.

+This project is meant to act as a standard library of data structures, but the programmer doesn't have to know which structures are available and which ones match to the current task.
+The program simply does that for the programmer.

+It supports C language and will hopefully support some other languages too.

 # Usage

-	alistra@bialobrewy data-structure-inferrer % ./dsinf -h
-	dsinf
+	dsinf [-OPT1 [VAL1] [-OPT2 [VAL2] [...]] [-- [CCOPTS]]
 	  -o file  --output=file  Output file
 	  -r       --recommend    Give recommendations about the data structure in the supplied code (default) -a       --advice       Give advice about the data structure in the supplied code -c       --compile      Compile the code with recommended structure linked -i       --inline       Inline the code implementing the recommended structure in the supplied code -v       --verbose      Enable verbose messages
 	  -h       --help         Show help

+	CCOPTS are passed directly to the compiler

-# Example (not yet working)
+# Example

 For the following C file: